 In 2008 and 2009, as a result of the negative economic conditions in the United States and in other parts of the world, local and international markets experienced high volatility, which has contributed to the devaluation of the peso.
 In 2009, the peso depreciated by 21.3%.
-In 2010, the peso appreciated by 6.9%.
 The Mexican government has implemented a series of measures to limit the volatility of the peso.
 However, we cannot assure you that such measures will be effective or maintained or how such measures will impact the Mexican economy.